TIBCOSoftware/snappydata/docs/security/launching_the_cluster_in_secure_mode.md

 SnappyData uses mutual authentication between the SnappyData locator and subsequent SnappyData members that boot and join the distributed system.

+<a id= authproperties> </a>
+## Authentication Properties

 To enable LDAP authentication, set the following authentication properties in the [configuration files](../configuring_cluster/configuring_cluster.md) **conf/locators**, **conf/servers**, and **conf/leads** files.

 * `auth-provider`: The authentication provider.
 Set the `auth-provider` property to `LDAP`, to enable LDAP for authenticating all distributed system members as well as clients to the distributed system.

+*	`server-auth-provider`: Peer-to-peer authentication of cluster members is configured in the SnappyData cluster.
+You can set `server-auth-provider` property to **NONE** if you want to disable the peer-to-peer authentication.

 * `user`: The user name of the administrator starting the cluster